 Team: New Business | Commitment: Career | Location: West Africa

-- Master’s degree in development studies, international relations, agriculture, nutrition, or related field;
+- A Master’s degree in international development, statistics, economics, or another related field required.

 We are an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, sexual orientation, national origin, age, disability, or protected veteran status.
 CNFA takes affirmative action in support of its policy to advance in employment individuals who are minorities, women, protected veterans, and individuals with disabilities.

 Only those candidates selected for further consideration will be contacted.